Mak2006/gcp-cloud-labs/Lab 2 Recommend Products using ML with Cloud SQL and Dataproc.md

 ## Create tables, view data
 ## Data sourcing and load in to C SQL
 ## View the data
-## Generating housing recommendations with Machine Learning using Cloud Dataproc
+## Launch Dataproc
+## Train and apply ML model written in PySpark to create product recommendations
+## Explore inserted rows in Cloud SQL